9 min read

 Why create a marketing funnel through email, you ask?
 Well, your email list is one of the few marketing platforms you own.
 While social media is great, you don’t have any control over their platforms.
 Just look at how quickly social media platforms have changed their algorithms over the last few years.

 If you built your entire audience on Facebook or Twitter, you wouldn’t have a way of reaching your followers if the platform disappeared.
 Not only that, but Nathan Barry found that email subscribers are 15x more likely to buy than Twitter followers.
 That’s a difference worth noticing.

-One of the best ways to invest in growing your email list (and profits) is by creating email marketing funnels for all your products, services, events, webinars, and more.
-Before we dig into exactly how to use an email marketing funnel, let’s talk about how to even get subscribers on your email list to begin with.
+One of the best ways to invest in growing your email list (and profits) is by creating email funnels for all your products, services, events, webinars, and more.
+Before we dig into exactly how to use an email funnel, let’s talk about how to even get subscribers on your email list to begin with.

-While website traffic can be driven by a number of sources, there are typically two ways leads are captured for your marketing funnel.
+While website traffic can be driven by a number of sources, there are typically two ways leads are captured for your funnel.
 Each format can be easily implemented into your own email marketing strategy.

 If you’ve poked around our blog before, you’ve probably heard us talk about opt-in forms, also referred to as lead capture forms.
 When you see a “first name” and “email address” field with a submit button, you’ve come across an opt-in form.

 Opt-in forms are a fantastic way to lead traffic to your marketing funnels because you can embed them just about anywhere on your website.
 They can be sprinkled throughout your blog posts, placed on your Home page above-the-fold, or even at the end of your About page.

 You can also create different opt-in copy for each lead capture form.
 This helps you test what copy and position performs the best.
 ConvertKit automatically calculates these conversion rate stats so you can quickly determine what elements are clear winners.